cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/training/README.md

 For a list all arguments that can be passed to the fine-tune script, see classes `arguments_schema.ModelArguments`, `arguments_schema.DatasetArguments` and `transformers.TrainingArguments`.

-## Conversion of Hugging Face models to the OpenNMT format
+## Conversion of Hugging Face models to other formats

 ```
 python convert_model.py <path-to-hf-model-directory> <path-to-output-directory> --target_format <>